 - he has permanent place of residence in Kyiv;

-- he has no convictions;• no reports of Balika’s being suspected of committing other crimes;
+- no reports of Balika’s being suspected of other crimes committing

 - appeal of Olexander Balika to the State Migration Service on application for granting him a status of a refugee or a person who needs additional protection;